Football Official

 Do you think the replacement refs ARE actually worse than the regular refs?
 Or are the coaches and players going overboard in trying to intimidate and incriminate them?

-Asked by Go LeSean!!! over 11 years ago
+Asked by Go LeSean!!! about 12 years ago

 In the spirit of full disclosure, I know officials on both sides.
 I've worked with some at the high school and college level.
 I believe the replacements were put into a very difficult situation.
 They are officials - at some level - but are unfamiliar with the intricacies of NFL rules, the speed of the players at that level, and the nuances of what goes on at the line of scrimmage and downfield in the pro game.
 Like so many others have said, I think the replacements did the best job they could.
 I do feel that as the pre-season and then the regular season got underway, coaches and players saw what they could get away with (perhaps more than they could with the regulars) and pushed the envelope.